mmm/grover/README.markdown

     cd grover/diffs
     ./stepper -?

-and it should tell you more.
+and it should tell you more

+    DEBUG: Usage: stepper [options]
+    Where options are:
+    -d prob-output-datafile
+    -n num-steps
+    -o bures-distances-output-datafile
+    -q num-qubits
+    -s step-size
+    -u noise-threshold